perltidy/perltidy/docs/eos_flag.md

 The second step, in which **-eos** becomes the default, will have no effect on programs which do not require perltidy to decode strings, and it will make some programs start processing encoded strings correctly.
 But there is also the possibility of  **double encoding** of the output, or in other words data corruption, in some cases.
 This could happen if an existing program already has already worked around this issue by encoding the output that it receives back from perltidy.
 It is important to check for this.

 To see how common this problem might be, all programs on CPAN which use Perl::Tidy as a filter were examined.
-Of a total of 43 programs located, one was identified for which the change in default would definitely cause double encoding, and in a couple of other programs it might be possible possible but it was difficult to determine.
-The majority of programs would either not be affected or would start working correctly when processing encoded files.
+Of a total of 45 programs located, one was identified for which the change in default would definitely cause double encoding, and in one program it was difficult to determine.
+It looked like the rest of the programs would either not be affected or would start working correctly when processing encoded files.
 Here is a slightly revised version of the code for the program which would have a problem with double encoding with the new default:

 ```
     my $output;